cran-task-views/ReproducibleResearch/ReproducibleResearch.md

   versions of 'install.packages' and 'require' for CRAN packages, packages no longer on CRAN (i.e., archived), specific versions of packages, and GitHub packages.
+- `r pkg("rix")`: Simplifies the creation of reproducible development environments using the 'Nix' package manager.
 - `r pkg("switchr")`: Provides an abstraction for managing, installing, and switching between sets of installed R packages.